x200706/x200706/README.md

 Here are some of my recent open-source projects you can check out:

-- [Faizs-Cakereume-CrawlerPandasVer](https://github.com/x200706/Faizs-Cakereume-CrawlerPandasVer): A crawler that help you find job on Cakeresume.
-- [Flow.Launcher.Plugin.PerformanceMonitor
-](https://github.com/x200706/Flow.Launcher.Plugin.PerformanceMonitor): A FlowLauncher plugin that show you CPU, RAM, storage usage info.
+- [Flow.Launcher.Plugin.PerformanceMonitor](https://github.com/x200706/Flow.Launcher.Plugin.PerformanceMonitor): A FlowLauncher plugin that show you CPU, RAM, storage usage info.

 ## Technology Stack